Do semantic parts emerge in Convolutional Neural Networks?: PASCAL-Part emergence in CNNs

 \subsubsection{Results}

-Table~\ref{table:part_obj} shows results for few parts of seven object classes in terms of average precision (AP).
+Table~\ref{table:part_obj} shows results for a few parts of seven object classes in terms of average precision (AP).
 For each part class and network layer, the table reports the AP of the best individual filter in the layer (`Best'), the increase in performance over the best filter thanks to selecting a combination of filters with our GA (`GA'), and the number of filters in that combination (`nFilters').
-Moreover, the last two rows of the table report the mAP over all 105 part classes (including the absolute performance of the GA combination in the last row, for easy reference).
+Moreover, the last three rows of the table report the mAP over all 105 part classes.
+This includes the absolute performance of the GA combination in the second to last row, for easy reference, and the performance considering all filters simultaneously.
 Several interesting facts arise from these results. \\

 {\it Need for regression.} In order to quantify how much the bounding-box regression mechanism of sec.~\ref{sec:cnn:reg} helps, we performed part detection using the non-regressed receptive fields.
 On AlexNet-Object layer 5, taking the single best filter for each part class achieves an mAP of 6.1.
 This is very low compared to mAP 19.0 achieved by assisting the filters with the regression.
 Moreover, results show that the receptive field is only able to detect large parts (e.g. \emph{bird-torso, bottle-body, cow-torso}, etc.).
 This is not surprising, as the receptive field of layer 5 covers most of the object surface (fig.~\ref{fig:cnn:qualResRegression}).
 Instead, filters with regressed receptive fields can detect much smaller parts (e.g. \emph{cat-ear, cow-muzzle, person-hair}), as the regressor shrinks the area covered by the receptive field and adapts its aspect ratio to the one of the part.
-We conclude that the receptive field alone cannot perform part detection and regression is necessary. \\
+Some filters at layer 1 benefit of the opposite effect.
+The reason why such filters with tiny receptive fields can detect large parts such as cow-torso and horse-torso, is because regression enlarges them appropriately.
+Without regression, layer 1 filters have zero AP for these parts.
+We conclude that the receptive field alone cannot perform part detection and regression is necessary.